BenGeeks/backend-diagnostic-exam/README.md

 NOTE: username and emailaddress needs to be unique

-7. Get the list of users using the Get All Users in Postman
+7. Get the list of users using the Get All Users in Postman.
+Please make sure to update the header with the login token

-8. Delete a user
+8. Delete a user.
+Please make sure to update the header with the login token

 when deleting a user, please make sure to put the user id in the request url http://localhost:8080/user/63b71e69dfa9db5e1d51afba sample is shown in Postman

-9. Update a User
+9. Update a User.
+Please make sure to update the header with the login token

 Only owners of the account can update their account username and email cannot be updated